croqaz/Stones/README.md

 - the same API that you already know from [Python dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict)
 - thread safe updates
 - excellent test coverage (>90%)
-- only the Memory Store is available by default, to be used as an example.
-Other Stores _will be available soon_ ™ (LevelDB, LMDB, DBM, Redis, etc).
+- the Memory Store and LMDB are available by default, to be used as an example.
+Other Stores _will be available soon_ ™ (LevelDB, DBM, Redis, etc).
 - 1st limitation: the keys can only be bytes.
 This is actually more of a feature.
 - 2nd limitation: the values are actually also bytes, but a serializer (default is Pickle) converts the data structure into bytes
 - there are several serializers available: Pickle, JSON and optional: cbor2, msgpack.
 You can easily add your own serializer, please check the documentation below.